Metadata Inspector

 (2 type(s))

-inspect> describe DbContext
+inspector> describe DbContext

 -> Show details of type DbContext